 Sustainable Development and the Future of Work 2600-MSdz2SDFWen

-Classes will cover issues of social inclusion, equality and sustainable economic growth, full and productive employment and decent work for all.
-Topics covered include structural changes in the economy and work, job challenges, the modern welfare state and the future of work, women's employment, and child labor.
+The course explores concepts and issues related to the labour market from a universal perspective, including the Sustainable Development Goals, work within a sustainable development system, decent work and economic growth, the state of income and employment worldwide, barriers to employment, policies promoting economic opportunity, and the future of work in a rapidly changing world.
+The course will address issues of social inclusion, equality, and sustainable economic growth, full and productive employment, algorithm management and AI in employment and decent work for all.
+Topics covered include structural changes in the economy and work, work-related challenges, the modern welfare state and the future of work, women's employment, and child labour.

 Type of course